Infidelity: What Happens Next?

 Hear Dr. Sara Schwarzbaum, co-founder of Couples Counseling Associates, speak about infidelity on Chicago’s WGN Radio.

-How to Get Started with Counseling for Infidelity
+How to Start with Infidelity Counseling

 Couples who want to work at healing the relationship injury that comes from infidelity can do it, provided they follow the right steps.
 The couple needs to devote themselves, both individually and together, to rebuilding their marriage.
 In couples therapy, you’ll learn the relationship skills to take the first healing steps today, and build towards a stronger bond in the months and years to come.